alisonludick/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` will allow a callback function to mutate the current array whereas `.map` will instead return a new array.

 2. What is the difference between a function and a method?

+Functions and methods both are functions in JavaScript.
+A method is just a function which is a property of an object.
+The main difference between function and method in JavaScript is the Function context (or Invocation context) of the function.

 3. What is closure?

+A closure is a function that has access to the parent scope, even after the scope has closed; is the combination of a function and the lexical environment within which that function was declared.

 4. Describe the four rules of the 'this' keyword.

+Window/Global Object Binding: When in the global scope, the value of “this” will be the window/console Object

+Implicit Binding: Whenever a function is called by a preceding dot, the object before that dot is this.

+New binding: Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

+Explicit binding: Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on an object's parent.

 ## Project Set up